lagodiuk/lagodiuk.github.io/_posts/2016-01-24-spoj_mfish_solution.md

 ## [Understanding the problem](#understanding-the-problem)

-Below presented a graphical representation of the problem's description:
+Below provided a graphical representation of the problem's description:

 ![Illustration to the problem](/images/spoj/mfish/river.png)